Information for students

-All students participating in the internships that require them to supervise students without the presence of a qualified teacher are subject to a criminal records check by the NSW Department of Education and Training.
-The department, on the basis of the criminal records check, reserves the right to reject or suspend the participation of any student in such programs.
-It is expected that such security checks also apply to schools other than NSW departmental schools.
+It is mandatory that all students participating in professional experience placements (including internships that require them to supervise students without the presence of a qualified teacher) are required to complete a Working With Children Check with the Office of the Children's Guardian.
+The Department of Education, on the basis of the Working With Children Check, reserves the right to reject or suspend the participation of any student in such programs.
+It is expected that such security checks also apply to all students attending all schools as well as NSW departmental schools.

 See MyPlacement (professional experience allocation system for teacher education).